 It may be noted that 21 was the number of states in the Union at that time.
 For a time thereafter, it became customary to offer a salute of one gun for each state in the Union, although in practice there was a great deal of variation in the number of guns actually used in a salute.

-When Gun Salutes are Traditionally Used
+When Are They Traditionally Used

 A 21-gun salute for the President and heads of state, Washington's Birthday, and the Fourth of July became the standard in the United States Navy with the issuance of new regulations in 1842.